30 years of experience in teaching, training and development, and program planning and management.

 Pam Wimbish is a Lecturer in the Department of Education where she has served since fall of 2010.
 She currently serves as Program Leader for the UG - Elementary Education program and is Co-Director for Pre-K to K Transition Project.
 She received a B.S. in Education from Troy University in 1996, and an M.S. in Education from Troy University in 2004.

 Dr. Wingate was originally from Huntsville, Alabama.
 He is a Troy Alumni, has taught secondary science for 4 years, and has been a P12 school administrator for 9 years.
-He received his Ph.D. from Auburn and currently serves as Director for the Certification and Field Experience Department.
+He received his Ph.D. from Auburn and currently serves as Chair of the Department of Leadership and Professional Studies.